web3-wallet/web3-wallet/docs/wallet.md

 }
 ```

-Add an asset to the wallet assets list.
+Adds an asset to the wallet's list of tracked assets.

 ### useIsConnecting